Snorkelling in the crystal-clear lagoon of Mauritius

 Coin de Mire

-An uninhabited island north of Cap Malheureux.
-Rocky underwater terrain with good fish populations and occasional shark sightings.
-For more experienced snorkellers and divers.
+An uninhabited volcanic island 9km north of Cap Malheureux.
+Rocky underwater terrain with exceptional fish populations, regular shark sightings, and occasional turtle encounters.
+The strong currents and more exposed position make this better for intermediate to experienced snorkellers and divers.
+Day trips by boat from Grand Baie.

 Important Safety Information